 MSF participates in a securities lending program through the BOI.
-The BOI is authorized by law to lend its securities and has contracted with the custodial bank, State Street Bank and Trust, "the Bank," to lend securities to broker-dealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
-The Bank is required to maintain collateral equal to 102% of the fair value of domestic securities and 105% of the fair value of international securities while the securities are on loan.
-On any day, including December 31st, the markets may move in a positive or negative direction resulting in under or over-collateralization.
-The Bank compensates for market movement by recalculating on the following business day to meet the collateralization requirements.
-BOI and the Bank split the earnings, 80/20% respectively, on security lending activities.
+The BOI is authorized by law to lend its securities and has contracted with the custodial bank, State Street Bank and Trust, to lend securities to broker-dealers and other entities with a simultaneous agreement to return the collateral for the same securities in the future.
+The custodial bank is required to maintain collateral equal to 102% of the fair value of domestic securities and 105% of the fair value of international securities while the securities are on loan.
+On any day, including December 31st, the markets may move in a positive or negative direction resulting in under or over collateralization.
+The custodial bank compensates for market movement by recalculating on the following business day to meet the collateralization requirements.
+BOI and the custodial bank split the earnings, 80/20% respectively, on security lending activities.
 BOI retains all rights and risks of ownership during the loan period.
-The Bank indemnifies BOI's credit risk exposure to borrowers.
+The custodial bank indemnifies BOI's credit risk exposure to borrowers.